 Six months of the PGY3 year are spent on the inpatient adult neurology services at Barnes-Jewish Hospital.
 The residents share rotation schedules and inpatient responsibilities with the PGY2 adult neurology residents for that year.
 Rotations include the adult neurology consults, stroke, general neurology, and night float and NNICU.
-An additional 2-3 months is spent on the inpatient consult and Neonatal ICU services at St. Louis Children’s Hospital.
+An additional 2-3 months is spent on the inpatient consult service at St. Louis Children’s Hospital.
 The remaining 2-3 months include adult outpatient sub-specialty clinics, EEG, electives and career development planning.

 Consult service – The neurology consult service handles consults from the PICU, CICU Emergency Department, and hospital floors.
 Residents covering the consult service also take calls from community pediatricians and outside hospital neurologists.

 NICU service – The Neonatal Neurology consult service handles consults in the NICU and infants in the CICU.

 12th Floor Neurology Ward Service – Two months during PGY4 year is spent as the supervising fellow of the 12th floor neurosciences service of St. Louis Children’s Hospital.
 This floor is largely dedicated to the care of general neurology, neurosurgery, neuro rehab and epilepsy monitoring patients.
 The pediatric neurology resident supervises the floor team of pediatric residents in the care of neurology patients.
 The 12th floor fellow assists our epileptologists in the care of the Epilepsy Monitoring Unit (EMU) Patients with the help of nurse practitioners and pediatric residents.